t0mg/jackal/main-board/README.md

 - Some classes from [JayShoe's esp32_T4_bt_music_receiver](https://github.com/JayShoe/esp32_T4_bt_music_receiver)

 The UI uses the [Neuropolitical](http://www.dafont.com/neuropolitical.font) font converted with the [ILI9341 Font Editor](https://www.pjrc.com/ili9341_t3-font-editor/) by Wojciech Sura.

+## Notes

+For some reason the project stopped compiling today (01/03/2025) with `.platformio\packages\framework-arduinoteensy\libraries\USBHost_t36\bluetooth.cpp:35:10: fatal error: EEPROM.h: No such file or directory`.

+To fix I had to go and edit the file to explicitly point at the eeprom library, replacing `#include <EEPROM.h>` with `#include "../EEPROM/EEPROM.h"`.